-Ashley works as the Business & Empirical Research Librarian at the University of Virginia School of Law and co-founded the School's Legal Data Lab in 2016.
+Ashley works as a Senior Data Engineer for the Univ. of Virginia's Darden School of Business.
+Formerly, he was the Business & Empirical Research Librarian at the University of Virginia School of Law and co-founded the School's Legal Data Lab in 2016.
 He attended the University of North Carolina at Chapel Hill where he received his M.L.S.
 After graduating, he worked at U.N.C.
-Chapel Hill as a Reference Librarian before joining U.Va Law.
+Chapel Hill as a Reference Librarian before joining UVA Law.

 We thank the following research assistants for their help: